songwenhao/tdesktop/cmake/external/glib/cppgir/docs/cppgir.md

 rare when in a GStreamer setting, but less so in e.g. Gtk.
 As such, the possibly rare cases should not burden or complicate the basic wrapping usecase.

+Before going into the details of "how", let's first consider what a "subclass" actually means in this context.
+It will probably involve a (C++) (sub)class of some generated class (related to a GObject class type) with potentially extra/custom properties and signals.
+In particular, the latter implies it also involves a new `GType` that defines a subtype (of the aforementioned GObject class type).
+An instance of such class/type then consists of a C++ instance that is 1-to-1 associated with a GObject instance of the custom defined (sub) `GType`.

+In turn, this leads to (at least, for now) 2 possible ways to create instances;

+* triggered on C++ side, in the usual way through a constructor.
+The bottom of the constructor chain registers a custom `GType` (if still needed), creates an instance (`g_object_new()`) and associates it (with the C++ instance).

+  The advantage is that standard use of C++ constructor applies.
+The downside is that the defined `GType` can not be (safely) used in the GObject (eco)system, as any `g_object_new()`'d instance is incomplete (as it lacks a C++ instance).

+* triggered on C-side by `g_object_new()`.
+In this case, the registered type's custom (GObject) `constructor` first delegates to parent constructor to create a GObject subtype instance and then `new`'s a C++ object, and again the bottom of the constructor chain associates it with created GObject instance.

+  In this case, an instance has to be created based on `GType`.
+However, this type can be safely used in any `GType` based factory system, e.g. when referenced (by name) in XML/UI file or (by number) in a GStreamer plugin factory.

+In summary, (up to) 2 different ways to create objects, and so (up to) 2 different custom `GType` that can be defined by a "subclass".
+The latter one is more recent and is also the recommended approach as instances are always properly created.
+Also, if desired, some additional helper `new_()` member can be defined that acts as a surrogate constructor.

 So, how to subclass then?
 By a slight twist by using the `impl` namespace variations, as in following excerpt from an example: